-Mornings are when I crave carbs: potatoes, toast, and congee, please.
-But I would love to find a way to incorporate more vegetables.
-Turns out that breakfast can actually be one of the easiest meals for adding vegetables, since you're probably cooking and eating it at home.
+Mornings are when I crave carbs — potatoes, toast, and congee, please — but I would love to find a way to incorporate more vegetables into my first meal of the day.
+It turns out, though, that breakfast can actually be one of the easiest meals for adding vegetables (since you're probably cooking and eating it at home).

 And while avocado toast is an obvious and delicious choice, there are way more vegetables out there that should get some attention in the morning.
 Here are five easy ways to fill up on veggies before you even leave the house!

 1. Embrace other root vegetables besides potatoes.

 While hash browns are one of my favorite things to eat in the morning, there are so many other flavorful root vegetables than can be baked, shredded, fried, or hashed instead.
 Try sweet potato, turnips, or even beets and get some extra vitamin boosts from these colorful root veggies.

 - Sweet Potato Hash with Sausage & Eggs